REWIND ON ONE ACOUSTIC GUITAR

-It’s simple progression does hide a few extensions and variations, adding colour and tension.
+‘Rewind’ is a single from Paolo Nutini‘s first album ‘These Streets’.
+The simple chord progression hides a few extensions and variations, adding colour and tension.

-Here are the chords to the Intro/Verse.
+Here are the chords for the intro/verse.

 | C Cadd9 | C Cadd9 | F Fadd9 | F Fadd9 |